Find out what can go in your garden organics green lid bin

 Items that can go in your garden organics green lid bin

-Note - Keep plastic bags, timber and and other non garden material out of your garden organics bin.
+Note - Keep plastic bags, soil, timber and and other non garden material out of your garden organics bin.

 Kitchen waste and food organics

 At present food waste cannot be included in the garden organics bin because the composting facility used by City of Greater Geelong does not have an EPA licence to process food organics.

 Most councils allowing food organics into their green bins are close to a commercial compost facility that is able to process this material under a specific EPA composting licence.

 This is especially the case with Melbourne Metropolitan councils where the population density allows private composting operators to run a viable service for food organics.